nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

 ------------------

 A lot of contributions were made to the kernel to improve its security proactively.
-Theses works try to make kernel exploitation more cumbersome, because frankly, we have to admit that the relative easiness to exploit a NULL pointer dereference is embarrassing :)
+These works try to make kernel exploitation more cumbersome, because frankly, we have to admit that the relative easiness to exploit a NULL pointer dereference is embarrassing :)